tobias/open_exception/README.md

     :textmate => '/usr/local/bin/mate -a -d -l {line} {file}', :macvim => '/usr/local/bin/mvim +{line} {file}'

+Any of these will open the file and set focus on the editor. `:emacs` is the default.

+If you are using emacs, you can also open the backtrace along with the file using `:emacs_with_trace` as the `:open_with` argument.
+This uses:
+    /usr/bin/emacsclient -e '(open-trace-and-file "{tracefile}" "{file}" {line})' as the open command.
+To use this, you will need to add the following function to your emacs init:

+    (defun open-trace-and-file (tracefile file linenum)
+      "Open visit TRACEFILE in one window (in compilation mode), and visit FILE at LINENUM in another" (find-file-other-window tracefile)
+      (goto-line 2)
+      (compilation-mode)
+      (find-file-other-window file)
+      (goto-line linenum))

-Note: if using emacs, you will need to be running `emacsserver`.
+Note: for `emacsclient` to work, you will need to be running `emacsserver`.
 To start the server:
     M-x server-start
 or add the following to your init:
     (server-start)